Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: The Score2Instruct and S2I-Bench

 \subsection{S2I-Bench}

 Existing benchmarks employ GPT to evaluate the reliability of the model's responses compared to the ground-truth quality justifications.
 It prompts GPT to conduct five repeated assessments to mitigate evaluation variance, outputting three metrics, including accuracy, completeness, and relevance.
 Each metric is rated on a scale from 0 to 2 \cite{qbench,qbenchvideo,llmjudge}.
-We argue that \textbf{1)} these metrics fail to pay sufficient attention to video-specific aspects (\eg, temporal understanding), and \textbf{2)} writing ground-truth justifications from-scratch is highly nontrivial and costly.
+We argue that \textbf{1)} these metrics fail to pay sufficient attention to video-specific aspects (\eg, temporal understanding), and \textbf{2)} writing ground-truth justifications from-scratch is highly nontrivial and costly. (\textit{Details are in the Supp.})

 To address \textbf{1)}, we propose to adapt VCG scores in \cite{videochatgpt} to video quality for a more well-rounded evaluation.
 VCG scores include four video-specific metrics: Correctness of information (\textbf{CI}), detail orientation (\textbf{DO}), contextual understanding (\textbf{CU}), and temporal understanding (\textbf{TU}).
 Each score is on a scale of 1-5 and computed by prompting GPT-3 \cite{gpt3}. (\textit{Prompts are in the Supp.}) These improved metrics allow us to discover more insights from the experimental results.
 To address \textbf{2)}, we uniformly sample 400 video-justification pairs from S2I (nonoverlap with the training set) to curate the challenging benchmark S2I-Bench.
-To ensure the benchmark's reliability, we conduct a thorough manual check, correcting all the errors in the automatically annotated quality justifications. (\textit{Details are in the Supp.})
+To ensure the benchmark's reliability, we conduct a thorough manual check, correcting all the errors in the automatically annotated quality justifications.